 In collaboration with David W. Johanson.

-I designed and developed a website to host a set of articles written by designer and educator Jeff Keedy.
+Mr. Keedy is a website to host a set of articles written by designer and educator Jeff Keedy.
 Keedy is known for his writings on, and critiques of, contemporary design practice.
 Originally published in various issues of the design magazine Emigre, I chose this set of essays because the were previously unavailable online.
 This informed the visual language, which is meant to echo print newspapers.

 Project Projects is collaborating closely with Commercial Type on the foundry's new identity, which uses striking colors and close-cropped samples of the foundry's offerings in use around the world.
 The cover of Commercial Type's 2015 type specimen book is the first printed piece produced in an ongoing, cumulative rebrand.
 The book's four distinct dust jackets derive from a single press sheet, which also serves as a promotional poster for Commercial Type's 2015 North American lecture tour.

 Photos and text courtesy of Project Projects.